at-elcapitan/AWPM/README.md

 # [Ado](https://x.com/ado1024imokenp) Windows Package Manager

-[A](https://x.com/ado1024imokenp)WPM is portage and pacman inpired package manager for Windows.
-Created to solve the most problem of every user, that wanted to use normal pac. man. on Windows.
+[A](https://x.com/ado1024imokenp)WPM is a portage and pacman-inspired package manager for Windows.
+It was created to solve the most common problems of every user who wants to use a normal package manager on Windows.

+## Warning

+This project is under active development and could be unstable